oscarpeters/ColorE-ink-converter/README.md

 ![Alt Text](https://github.com/oscarpeters/ColorE-ink-converter/blob/main/Lena(converter)gif.gif)

 The image is resized and white stripes are added to get the aspect ratio right.
 Dithering is added because of the 7 colors which the display can produce.
+This picture is an example while the original image and the converted image are overlayed and resized to fit on top of eachother.

 ## Inspirated by [CNlohr](https://github.com/cnlohr/ "CNLohr") YouTube video.